 Once assembled, you don’t have to worry too much about maintenance.
-The internal parts are pre-lubricated, and they shouldn’t need any lubrication for an extended time.
+The internal parts are pre-lubricated and shouldn’t need any lubrication for an extended time.
 The belt transmission doesn’t require lubrication.
-You only have to keep the bike clean, check for loose bolts and parts, and retighten if necessary.
+You only have to clean the bike, check for loose bolts and parts, and retighten if necessary.

 - Adjustable stabilizers on the rear base;